As bodies pile up, cremation limits lifted in Los Angeles County

 LOS ANGELES (KABC) -- The death rate during the COVID-19 pandemic is so high in Los Angeles County that an emergency order has been issued lifting environmental limits on the number of cremations that can be performed every month.

-The death rate in the region is double what it has been in past years, leading to a big backlog at hospitals, funeral homes and crematoriums, according to the South Coast Air Quality Management District.
+The death rate in the region is double what it was before the pandemic, leading to a big backlog at hospitals, funeral homes and crematoriums, according to the South Coast Air Quality Management District.

 The AQMD is temporarily lifting environmental restrictions on cremations to help deal with the backlog of bodies waited to be removed and cremated.